 Benefits and Effects

 Though adrafinil was originally developed for its eugeroic or wakefulness-promoting properties, it has been shown to produce significant cognitive benefits as well.
 For people who experience life-disrupting daytime fatigue because of shift work or sleep disorders like insomnia and sleep apnea, adrafinil can promote the physical and mental energy needed for an active life.
 It can also improve mental clarity, focus, and retention, making it a favorite with students.

 Adrafinil has been shown to be a very effective general stimulant, preventing daytime sleepiness and dramatically increasing both energy and attentiveness without the hyperactivity and jitteriness commonly associated with stimulants.
 In fact, many users report a heightened sense of well-being, a reduction of stress, and general enhancement of pleasure – effects that may be attributable in large part to adrafinil’s stimulation of dopamine receptors.

-However, general stimulant effects are only part of Adrafinil’s benefits.
+However, general stimulant effects are only part of adrafinil’s benefits.
 In addition to promoting wakefulness and increasing energy, adrafinil is strongly associated with a number of nootropic effects, including increased learning capacity, better memory, and faster recall.
-Users have reported that adrafinil improves their ability to focus and maintain concentration, enhances mental clarity, and makes it easier to do mentally taxing work over a long period of time.
+Users have reported that adrafinil improves their ability to focus and maintain concentration, enhances mental clarity, and makes it easier to do mentally taxing work over extended periods of time.

 How it Works

 Adrafinil acts on the adrenergic system, the part of the nervous system that releases adrenaline.
 Typically thought of in terms of the “fight or flight” response, a rapid release of adrenaline boosts energy and increases alertness.
 While not all of adrafinil’s actions are completely understood, it is believed to replicate the positive effect of an adrenaline release by boosting adrenergic neurotransmitters.